U-Shift/Transport-Demand-Modelling/3-FactorAnalysis.md

-library(summarytools) # Library used for checking the summary of the dataset library(psych) # Library used for factor analysis library(GPArotation) # Library used for factor analysis
+library(summarytools) # Library used for checking the summary of the dataset library(psych) # Library used for factor analysis library(GPArotation) # Library used for factor analysis library(corrplot) # Library used for correlation analysis library(car) #For linear regression and VIF calculation (testing multicollinearity)
 ```

 ### Get to know your dataset